 - Place chops onto your lined baking sheet.
 Repeat with remaining chops.

-- Bake for 10 - 12 minutes.
+- Bake for 10 - 12 minutes on the lowest rack you set in oven.
 Turn pork chops over, and bake for an additional 10-12 minutes, or until the pork is completely cooked through with an internal temperature of 140 degrees.